Bundanoon (NSW)

 Population growth drivers in Bundanoon are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, the Bundanoon (NSW) statistical area (Lv2) has an estimated population of around 2,845 people.
-This reflects a decrease of 24 people since the 2021 Census, which reported a population of 2,869 people.
-The change is inferred from AreaSearch's estimation of the resident population at 2,810 following examination of the latest ERP data release by the ABS in June 2024 and an additional 57 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, as of Feb 2026 the estimated population of Bundanoon (NSW) is around 2,853.
+This reflects a decrease of 16 people since the 2021 Census, which reported a population of 2,869.
+The change is inferred from AreaSearch's estimation of the resident population at 2,810 following examination of the latest ERP data release by the ABS in June 2024 and an additional 60 validated new addresses since the Census date.
 This level of population equates to a density ratio of 48 persons per square kilometer.
-Over the past decade, Bundanoon has demonstrated resilient growth patterns with a compound annual growth rate of 1.5%, outpacing its SA3 area.
-Population growth was primarily driven by overseas migration, contributing approximately 62.0% of overall population gains during recent periods.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 62.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-With demographic trends projecting above median population growth for locations outside capital cities, the Bundanoon (NSW) (SA2) is expected to expand by 517 persons to 2041, reflecting an increase of 21.6% in total over the 17 years.
+Considering projected demographic shifts, an above median population growth is projected for the suburb of Bundanoon (NSW), expected to increase by 491 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 15.7% over the 17 years.

 Frequently Asked Questions - Population